 - Lemon Juice

 - Almond Extract: Almond extract is an optional ingredient, but it adds a little something something to the overall flavor.
+If you omit almond extract, I would substitute with vanilla extract.

 - Powdered Sugar